National ID cards proposed for football fans

 The government proposed a compulsory national membership scheme for all 92 Football League clubs.
 Fans would be forced to register with their club and apply for a photographic ID card to gain entry to home and away matches.
 The Football Association, Police Federation, football fans and politicians from both sides of the House massively criticised the proposals as draconian and an infringement on civil liberties.

-The proposed bill fell down following the publication of the Taylor Inquiry after the Hillsborough tragedy of April 1989.
+The proposed bill fell down following the publication of the Taylor Inquiry after the Hillsborough disaster of April 1989.
 Many people felt that such a scheme would not have helped prevent disasters such as that at Hillsborough, which was not caused by hooliganism.
 Critics added that the membership cards could have made matters worse by slowing down the process of getting supporters in and out of the ground.